 The Board comprises 19 members: 7 appointed by Ministers following nomination by five Councils with boundaries within the National Park, 7 appointed by Scottish Government through public appointments processes, and 5 directly elected within the wards of the Park.
-During 2023/24 the Board was not at full strength; appointments during the year redressed this, and at 31 March 2024 there was only one remaining Board vacancy.
-This vacancy was filled on [date].
+At the start of the year there was one vacancy on the Board; this vacancy was filled on 1 June 2024.